Customize Requirements with Custom Attributes

 After you define custom attributes for a requirement set, you can set the custom attribute value for each requirement.
 Select the requirement in the Requirements Editor.
 In the Details pane, under Custom Attributes, enter the desired value in the field.

 If you do not define a value for

 Combobox type custom attributes for a requirement, the value will be set

 defined in the Custom Attribute Registries pane for the requirement set.

 Combobox custom attributes, the default value is

 After you define a custom attribute for a requirement set, you can make limited changes to the custom attribute.
 To make changes, select the requirement set in the Requirements Editor.
-In the Details pane, under Custom Attributes Registries, select the custom attribute you want to edit and click Edit.
+In the Details pane, under Custom Attribute Registries, select the custom attribute you want to edit and click Edit.